Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 can be resolved by looking up a credential with ID ``CRED`` on blockchain ``NET``.

-Data required to construct the DID document can be acquired by using the same gRPC interface command ``GetAccountInfo`` as for Concodrium account DIDs.
+Data required to construct the DID document can be acquired by using the same gRPC interface command ``GetAccountInfo`` as for Concordium account DIDs.

 ..
 TODO update, once we have a DID resolver